 It is true that you can learn the necessary theory and safety rules through reading but what you can not do through reading books is to acquire the ability to correctly assess the situation in the water.
 That is exactly why beginners and intermediate surfers should not surf without the support of an experienced surf instructor.

-What you could do before your surf holiday . . .
+What you can already do before your surf course

-- Sandbanks and places of risk with possible currents
+- Sandbanks and places with risk of currents (tide-ways)

 - Direction and intensity of possible currents

-- Location of your emergency responders and emergency telephone number
+- Location of lifeguards and emergency telephone number

 Before you start . . .